sdiehl/stephendiehl.com/posts/haskell_2017.md

 #### GHC

-The Glorious Glasgow Haskell Compiler had it's 8.0 release, and landed to to much rejoicing.
+The Glorious Glasgow Haskell Compiler had it's 8.0 release, and landed to much rejoicing.
 It was a big release and landed quite a few new features.
 It also staged quite a bit of partial work that will be manifest in the 8.2 which is tentatively scheduled for release candidate in mid-February 2017 and release